paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-007-international-bureaus-congresses-etc.md

 ### Statutory Notes

 #### References in Text
 The Trade Act of 1974, referred to in par.
 (1)(A), is Pub.
 L. 93–618, Jan.
 3, 1975, 88 Stat.
-1978, as amended.
+1978.
 Title V of the Trade Act of 1974 is classified generally to subchapter V (§ 2461 et seq.) of chapter 12 of Title 19, Customs Duties.
 For complete classification of this Act to the Code, see [section 2101 of Title 19](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title19-section2101&num=0&edition=prelim) and Tables.

 #### Codification
 Section is based on section 406 of title IV of H.R.
 3750, One Hundredth Congress, as introduced Dec.
 11, 1987, and enacted into law by Pub.
 L. 100–202.